wyysf-98/CraftsMan/README.md

 # ❓Common questions
 Q: Tips to get better results.
 1. CraftsMan takes multi-view images as condition of the 3D diffusion model.
 By our experiments, compared with the reconstruction model like ([Wonder3D](https://github.com/xxlong0/Wonder3D/), [InstantMesh](https://github.com/TencentARC/InstantMesh/tree/main)), our method is more robust to multi-view inconsistency.
-As we rely on the image-to-MV model, the facing direciton of input images is very important and is it always lead to good reconstruction.
+As we rely on the image-to-MV model, the facing direction of input images is very important and it always leads to good reconstruction.
-2. If you have your own multi-view images, it would be a good choice to
+2. If you have your own multi-view images, it would be a good choice to use your own images rather than the generated ones
-3. Just like the 2D diffusion model, try differnt seeds, adjust the CFG scale or different scheduler.
+3. Just like the 2D diffusion model, try different seeds, adjust the CFG scale or different scheduler.
 Good Luck.
 4. We will provide a version that conditioned on the text prompt, so you can use some positive and negative prompts.